mtloxton/CommandDeck/Documentation/Actions/ExecuteCommand.md

 Once the end of the sequence is reached, the sequence will repeat.

 > ℹ️ Not all commands can be found in the _Suggestions_ combo box.
-For example, the command `viewmode` with sequence `unlit;lit;wireframe` is a perfectly legitimate command.
+For example, the command `viewmode` with sequence `unlit;lit;wireframe` can be used to quickly switch the editor _View Mode_.

 > ℹ️ Commands of type `Setting` do not require a value.
 If a command of this type is specified, the _Sequence_ text box will be disabled.